 ‘Notifiable’ diseases are ones where government health authorities must be notified about occurrences.
 Learn why this is important and about the information.

-How to isolate with COVID-19
+Quick read: How and where to isolate

 Isolation and quarantine help protect you by preventing exposure to people who have, or may have, COVID-19.
 Follow these steps if you’re a close contact or have COVID.